Madagascar June 7-15, 2023

 Along a 260 m (850 ft) stretch of the road is a grove of 20–25 Adansonia grandidieri baobabs.
 An additional 25 or so trees of this species are found growing over nearby rice paddies and meadows within 9.9 acres (4 ha) of land.
 The trees, which are endemic to Madagascar, are about 30 m (98 ft) in height.

-The area is a natural monument under conservation since July 2015, but the trees are still threatened by further deforestation, effluents from encroaching paddy fields, bushfires, and forest fires.
-Despite its popularity as a tourist destination, the area has no visitor center or gate fees, and local residents receive little income from tourism.
+The area has been a natural monument under conservation since July 2015, but the trees are still threatened by further deforestation, effluents from encroaching paddy fields, bushfires, and forest fires.
+Despite its popularity as a tourist destination, the area has no visitor center or gate fees, and residents receive little income from tourism.

 Located 45 minutes north of Morondava.